surajp/two-step-file-upload/README.md

 ### Uploading files to Salesforce

-The second LWC (`fileUploadSF`) uploads the file to Salesforce as a new `ContentDocument`.
+The aura local action (`fileUploadServer`) uploads the file to Salesforce as a new `ContentDocument`.
 You can, optionally, specify the record Id of the file's parent record.
 You may also choose to automatically advance to the next step after the file upload is complete.

 ## Benefits

 Since this, essentially, makes file upload to a 2-step process, if the flow errors out or user closes their browser, you aren't left with lingering irrelevant files in your org that needs cleaned up.
-You can also add the file upload component to the record creation screen and then down the line use `fileUploadSF` to upload the file to your org and specify the record id of the new record.
+You can also add the file upload component to the record creation screen and then down the line use `fileUploadServer` to upload the file to your org and specify the record id of the new record.
 This eliminates a separate step of creating a `ContentDocumentLink`.

 ## Note

-- The maximum size of files that can be uploaded is a little over 2MB due to the character limit of size of a single request to an Aura controller.
+- The maximum size of files that can be uploaded is a little over 2MB due to the character limit of size of a single request to an `@AuraEnabled` Apex method.
 For this reason, the maximum file size limit for this component has been set to 2.2 MB
 - Currently, multiple file uploads are not supported.